enrightc/The-Gourmet-Cake-Club/README.md

 - investigation and Solution:
   - Added padding to the top of the container.
 Now when the user clociks the links the relevant headings are visible.

-#### Cursor Not Changing to Pointer on Safari

-- Issue: On the Safari browser, when hovering over links, the cursor does not change to the expected pointer icon as it does on other browsers.
-- Description: The default cursor behavior is not being observed on Safari when hovering over clickable links.
-Users may expect a visual cue, such as a pointer icon, to indicate a interactive link.
-This non-standard behavior can cause confusion and impact the perceived responsiveness of the website.
-- Expected Behavior: When hovering over links, the cursor should change to a pointer icon across all browsers, providing a clear indication to users that the element is clickable.
-- Steps to Reproduce:
-  - Open the website on Safari.
-  - Hover over any clickable link.

 # Technology

 ## Languages Used: